hmcts/ccd-case-ui-toolkit/demo/README.md

 # Start build of ccd-case-ui-toolkit in esm watch mode
 yarn build:esm:watch

-# Open first terminal and assuming that you are already in case-ui-toolkit/demo folder
+# Open second terminal and assuming that you are already in case-ui-toolkit/demo folder

 # Install all dependencies
 yarn install